 Educational fads come and go.
 Accordingly, many opinions exist regarding homework.
 CBS believes that homework is meant to supplement the classroom experience and enhance learning.
 Homework should never be given out as busy work.
 If done thoroughly and correctly, homework will help emphasize important concepts taught in class by reinforcing positive habits, similar to the way that practicing a sport or other activity helps improve skill in that area.
 It is important to note that homework done incorrectly or sloppily is not helpful to a student’s academic progress.
 CBS understands the needs of young people and recognizes that they need a well-rounded approach which considers their mental, physical, and spiritual health, particularly as it relates to the assignment of homework.

 CBS feels that the next step in education is to incorporate technology in the classroom using the iPad.
 With proper preparation, training, guidance, rules, and a spirit of cooperation and progress toward the goal of educating children, CBS uses technology to engage 21st century children in a way that has never happened before.
 This is both exciting and daunting!
-While the iPad is awesome, it is just one more tool in the student’s educational toolbox that should be used to foster a love of learning.
+While the iPad is impressive, it is just one more tool in the student’s educational toolbox that should be used to foster a love of learning.
 Students learn how to use that tool responsibly and to appreciate the impact the iPad has on learning.

 When the school first opened in 1960, the faculty consisted entirely of Christian Brothers.
 As the Brothers aged and younger Brothers were not available to replace retiring Brothers, the Brothers hired lay men to work with them.
 This unintended tradition of an all-male faculty on the City Park campus has become a successful feature to the program.
 The male teachers represent various vocations, ages, hobbies and personalities.
 Consequently, every student is able to identify with a least one member of the faculty such that the rapport between teacher and student is the hallmark of the school’s reputation.
 In fact, this rapport between the teachers and students outside of the classroom most influences the learning which takes place inside of the classroom.
-Given the co-educational student body of the St. Anthony campus, educators on that campus will be male and female teachers who give the same priority to the relationship they share with their students Accordingly, that rapport will be the hallmark of the reputation of that campus as well.
+Given the co-educational student body of the Canal Street campus, educators on that campus will be male and female teachers who give the same priority to the relationship they share with their students Accordingly, that rapport will be the hallmark of the reputation of that campus as well.

 Christian Brothers School is so much more than just academics.
 In addition to a solid academic foundation, CBS believes that co-curricular and extra-curricular experiences are vital to the overall development of a young boy.
 CBS provides students with many opportunities to participate in activities outside the school day such as athletics, academic games, the arts, spiritual formation, and leadership training—all which engage students with one another and some physical, mental, or spiritual learning.
 As with all CBS experiences, co-curricular and extra-curricular activities are meant to broaden a student’s view of the world and develop relational skills that help him grow into a civic-minded, engaged leader in his community while sharing the vision of Christ.